eons-dev/eons.lib/README.md

 ## Features

-Eons supports 4 major features:
+Eons supports 5 major features:
-* Get inputs to functors by drilling down through multiple layers
+* Get inputs to functors by drilling down through multiple layers.
-* Allow functors to change behavior with their order of execution
+* Allow functors to change behavior with their order of execution.
-* Provide functionality by downloading functors on the fly
+* Provide functionality by downloading functors on the fly.
+* Managed composition through External Methods.
-* Resolve errors through dynamic resolution by functors
+* Resolve errors through dynamic resolution by functors.

 ### Inputs Through Configuration File and `Fetch()`